ria4/lajujabot/README.md

 (lajujabot)$ pip3 install -r requirements.txt
 ```

-Edit `config.json` with your own Telegram & Twitch keys.
+Then, edit `config.json` with your own parameters.
+You may hardcode them into the configuration file.

 ```json
 {